igsr/gca_1000genomes_website/_searchable/formats.md

 ---
 # Data file formats

-## Alignment files (BAM)
+## Alignment files: BAM and CRAM

 BAM files are binary representations of the Sequence Alignment/Map format.
-These files and the associated SAMtools package are described in a recent [Bioinformatics publication](http://bioinformatics.oxfordjournals.org/cgi/content/abstract/25/16/2078).
+These files and the associated SAMtools package are described in this [Bioinformatics publication](http://bioinformatics.oxfordjournals.org/cgi/content/abstract/25/16/2078).

 Additional information about SAM/BAM is available at the SAMtools development site: [http://samtools.sourceforge.net/](http://samtools.sourceforge.net/).

-Additional tools used by the 1000 Genomes project that use BAM files are described on the [tools](/tools) page.
+CRAM files are similar to BAM files but give a compressed representation of the alignment.
+This compression is driven by the reference the sequence data is aligned to.
+The file format was designed to reduce the disk foot print of alignment data by the [EBI, who provide further information on the format](http://www.ebi.ac.uk/ena/software/cram-toolkit).

 ## Variant Call Format (VCF)